Women in Mali: Health care

 the government provides subsidised medical care to children as well as adults of both sexes.
 The Constitution of Mali guarantees the right to health.
+Healthcare is free for pregnant women and children up to the age of 12.
 The healthcare policy is based on community involvement, cost recovery and the availability of essential medicines, and it is developed by the Ministry of Health and implemented by the National Health Directorate.
 In Mali, maternal mortality and infant mortality are very high.
+Studies conducted by UNICEF have shown that out of 1200 women who get pregnant each day, 230 experience complications and 20 die.
 Early marriage, lack of family planning, very high fertility, and female genital mutilation contribute to women's ill health.